Roles and responsibilities

 London & Partners Board Member

-TfL is responsible for virtually all of the city’s transport, including London Underground, the bus network, Docklands Light Railway, TfL Rail, London Overground, London Trams and the Emirates Air Line cable car.
-It is also responsible for the Capital’s busiest main roads, the Congestion Charging scheme, road safety and schemes to boost cycling and walking.
+TfL is responsible for virtually all of the city’s transport, including the London Underground, the bus network, Docklands Light Railway, TfL Rail, London Overground, London Trams and the Emirates Air Line cable car.
+It is also responsible for the capital’s busiest main roads, the Congestion Charge scheme, road safety and schemes to boost cycling and walking.

 He was appointed as TfL Commissioner in September 2015.